-- Target STI opportunity of 100% for Group CEO and most Senior - Delivered as a mix of cash and s Share rights are deferred over a period: - Group CEO: 50% cash and 50% share rights - Senior Executives: 65% ca 35% share rights. - Outcomes are based on a score Financial, Customer, Risk, and P Culture measures. - Outcomes can be scaled down - is not adherence to the Code of - See below and section 4 for fur
+- Rewards the achievement of Group, function and individual outcomes over a 12-month period. - Target STI opportunity of 100% of fixed pay for Group CEO and most Senior Executives. - Delivered as a mix of cash and share rights.
+Share rights are deferred over a 1-2 year period: - Group CEO: 50% cash and 50% share rights - Senior Executives: 65% cash and 35% share rights. - Outcomes are based on a scorecard of Financial, Customer, Risk, and People and Culture measures. - Outcomes can be scaled down (to nil) if there is not adherence to the Code of Conduct. - See below and section 4 for further detail.